dbca-wa/docker-scripts-dev/vscode/README.md

 }
 ```

-The .devcontainer directory should hierarchically be at the same level
+The `.devcontainer` directory should hierarchically be at the same level
-as .vscode
+as `.vscode`

 <img src="./media/image13.png" style="width:1.64592in;height:1.12506in"
 alt="A screenshot of a computer Description automatically generated with low confidence" />

 ### 2.4 Check configuration

-Reopening (or opening) a folder at the project root should now have
+Re-opening (or opening) a folder at the project root should now have
-VSCode automatically pick up the .devcontainer configuration file and
+VSCode automatically pick up the `.devcontainer` configuration file and
 prompt to reopen the folder again in a container:

 <img src="./media/image14.png" style="width:3.79186in;height:0.81949in"